Citizen Archivist Dashboard

 You will need to have an account in the National Archives Catalog to contribute transcriptions, tags, and comments.
 Visit our Register and Get Started page for step-by-step instructions.
 Check out our Resources page for instructions and videos to help you with your work as a Citizen Archivist.

-Once you click save, your work is done!
-Your transcription has been added to our catalog and shortly all the words you typed will be searched every time someone conducts a search at catalog.archives.gov.
-We suggest saving your work at regular intervals when transcribing.
+As you transcribe, you work is autosaved.
+When you have finished with the page, click Publish and Close.
+Your transcription has been added to the Catalog and shortly all the words you typed will be searched every time someone conducts a search at catalog.archives.gov.

 After clicking on the transcription or tagging mission, use the location filter on the left side to limit your results by National Archives location.